 Not loving your partner anymore does not necessarily have to mean that you have to end the relationship but maybe learn more about it, the people involved and then make an informed decision.

-If however your relationship has run its course, separation might be the best solution.
+If however, your relationship has run its course, separation might be the best solution.
 If you are still unsure, you might want to investigate a bit deeper and analyze and feel into what is going on.
-If your thoughts are leading nowhere, consider talking to someone who is specialized in this topic like a counselor, coach or mediator.
+If your thoughts are leading nowhere, consider talking to someone who is specialized in this topic like a counsellor, coach or mediator.

 Leave a Reply